-Think back, what’s the longest stretch of time that you’ve ever been single?
+Think back.
+What’s the longest stretch of time that you’ve ever been single?
 Do you find yourself always keeping an eye out for potential romances?
 Have you ever considered why you do that?

 We love to be loved.
-It boosts our esteem and self-image, and makes us feel secure because someone is always there for us.
+It boosts our esteem and self-image and makes us feel secure because someone is always there for us.
 But what about the in-between times?
-Being able to stand on your own, and create feelings of worth and beauty in yourself is extremely important.
+Being able to stand on your own and create feelings of worth and beauty in yourself is extremely important.

 Despite what Valentine’s Day Incorporated would have you believe, being single is not a disease or a curse.
 It is 100% possible to be 100% happy without any kind of partner or significant other.

 - No need to consult someone else to decide on the day’s activities

-- No naysaying or fun-making about the things you enjoy
+- No nay-saying or fun-making about the things you enjoy

 - You don’t have to wait for someone else to be free

-– Improptu trips are totally do-able
+- Impromptu trips are totally do-able

 - Don’t feel like shaving?
 Don’t!